Helping millions of people navigate the world of technology.

 How to Stop a Specific Windows Update From Installing

-Microsoft’s ‘Show or hide updates’ tool makes it simple to hide specific Windows Updates on your computer.
-You can use this tool to hide system updates that you don’t want to install.
-Since this tool is not pre-installed on your Windows computer, you’ll need to download it first.
+Microsoft’s “Show or hide updates” tool makes it simple to stop a specific Windows Update from installing on your computer.
+You can use this tool to hide system updates you don’t want to install.
+Since this tool is not pre-installed on your Windows computer, download it first.

 After that, Windows will no longer show the specified update.
-But, if a problematic update is already installed on your computer, you’ll need to uninstall the update and then use this tool to hide it.
+But, if a problematic update is already installed on your computer, you must uninstall the update and use this tool to hide it.

 If you change your mind later, you can always unhide these updates with the same tool.
 Here’s how: